 How to tie knots was also a valuable pirate expertise, so we gave that a try as well.
 This site has step by step knot tying instructions http://www.netknots.com/rope_knots/

 Navigation by stars was another important sailor skill https://seahistory.org/sea-history-for-kids/navigating-by-the-stars/

-This PDF is the instructions for making a cork and needle compass http://oceanservice.noaa.gov/education/for_fun/MakeyourownCompass.pdf
+Instructions for making a cork and needle compass https://www.nps.gov/articles/compass.htm

 Free unit studies and lapbook printables along with book lists and other links to follow http://www.homeschoolshare.com/connections__pirates.php